-It literally does take one step at a time.
-When we begin our climb, we may not see the end in sight quickly but with the thought that overtime, “I will reach the end” or “I will get to the top of this mountain;” you soon perceive there is an end to everything.
-When you think about where you are now and where you were perhaps even one month ago, a year ago, or even a decade ago, do you see progression?
+Let’s be honest, it literally takes one step at a time in moving forward.
+When we begin our climb, we may not see the end in sight quickly however it’s vital to keep this thought that overtime, “I will reach the end” or “I will get to the top of this mountain.”
+Soon enough you will recognize that there is an end to everything.
+When you think about where you are now and where you were perhaps even one month ago, one year ago, or even a decade ago, do you see progression?
 Do you notice that you have come up a little higher, “so to speak” or do you feel as though the process is going by slowly, in the wrong direction, or maybe not at all?
 Perhaps you feel like you are living on the pause button.
+Let’s take a moment to discuss, “Climbing.”

 Intentional living and prayerfully seeking God helps you tremendously along the way!
 Having your mind made up and your heart fixed on purposeful living helps you to gain a lot of ground in your climb upward!
 You must be aware of negative words and other circumstances trying to discourage you.
 You must understand that it is important to reflect on where you are and recognize how other influences could be affecting your destiny and purpose!